 Yesterday the mama bear in me came out.
-I had to keep myself restrained but I really wanted to explode.
-My girls and I were at the park, which due to the high heat was practically empty.
+I had to keep myself restrained, but I really wanted to explode.
+My girls and I were at the park, which was practically empty due to the high heat.
 They were giggling and running through a tunnel under a large wooden ship with a few friends.
 Along came three teenage boys on bikes.
 One was carrying a large garbage bag.
 He went into the tunnel and sat down, lighting a cigarette (which I didn’t see because he entered from the other side).

-One of the girls, who was at least ten years younger than him innocently said, “smoking is bad.”
+One of the girls, who was at least ten years younger than him, innocently said, “Smoking is bad.”
 That’s when things got weird.
 He yelled at them and said some very sexually explicit words.
 My girls immediately said they were going to tell and ran to me.
 I told them to stay away from him and watched him leave the tunnel.
-His friends were mounting their bikes to leave, obviously knowing this kid was going to get himself in trouble.
+His friends were mounting their bikes to leave, obviously knowing this kid would get himself in trouble.
 Yet he was there, staring, not leaving.

-As we left the park, I talked to my girls about the situation and reminded them that if a situation feels odd, don’t enter into it.
+As we left the park, I talked to my girls about the situation and reminded them that if a situation feels odd, don’t enter it.
 A man in a van, creepy…don’t get close.
 A grownup in a kids’ bathroom…pick a different bathroom down another hall.
-An almost grown kid purposely going to smoke where six year old girls are playing…also off, play elsewhere.
-They understood and I was glad it ended the way it had.
+An almost grown kid purposely going to smoke where six-year-old girls are playing…also off, play elsewhere.
+They understood, and I was glad it ended the way it had.

 Here’s where the whole thing gets weird and frustrating.
 I felt that I wanted to share the story with other local moms.
-I went on a local social media group and shared the story saying that I was doing so in case other kids were planning a trip to the park, they could just be a little more aware of who was there.
+I went on a local social media group and shared the story saying that I was doing so if other kids were planning a trip to the park.
+They could be a little more aware of who was there.
 As I hit send, I was almost immediately bombarded with comments.
 Some asking questions, others thanking me for sharing or telling me I did the right thing.

 However, two different people called me a helicopter mom and said I was making a huge deal out of nothing.
 One man went as far as to call the post stupid and a waste of time.
 This man, who I do not know at all, and who does not know anything about me, also called me some choice names.
-He said, “boys will be boys” and commented that there was nothing wrong with what happened.
+He said, “boys will be boys,” and commented that nothing was wrong with what happened.
 Nothing wrong?
-He said it was a public park and free speech protected those boys.
+He said it was a public park, and free speech protected those boys.
 Some other people (mostly men) agreed with him.
 What?!

-Luckily, a bunch of awesome local residents in the social media group jumped to my rescue.
-They defended my position telling the most offensive of the posters against me that there is no room for “boys will be boys” in this situation.
-Comments were flying back and forth and many were not pleasant.
+Luckily, a bunch of awesome residents in the social media group jumped to my rescue.
+They defended my position, telling the most offensive of the posters against me that there is no room for “boys will be boys” in this situation.
+Comments were flying back and forth, and many were not pleasant.
 With over 100 comments in a few hours, the administrators in the group deleted the post.
-The post may be gone but my mind is still reeling over it.
+The post may be gone, but my mind is still reeling over it.

-Thanks for hearing me out amazing mamas!
-Sometimes we all just need to vent.
-However, if you ever find your child in a situation that is less than appropriate, remember to always trust your gut.
+Thanks for hearing me out, amazing mamas!
+Sometimes we all need to vent.
+However, if you ever find your child in a less than appropriate situation, always trust your gut.
 You are their best advocate.
-Say something, stick up for them.
-Even if someone else dismisses you.
+Say something, stick up for them even if someone else dismisses you.